 Many of the potential public transport journey time benefits for rural settlements such as Insch would be linked to rail interventions by either reducing the travel time to the destination directly or through an onward connection with a local bus service to the destination.
-Interchange and bus priority interventions would be expected to provide and contribute to journey time improvements in the case of multi-modal journeys.
-It would also provide a benefit where bus directly serves an employment centre.
+Bus priority interventions would be expected to provide and contribute to journey time improvements in the case of multi-modal journeys.
+They would also provide benefits where bus services directly serve an employment centre.

 The use of DRT and MaaS could improve the efficiency of service provision relative to fixed route timetables if these services can be replaced by a flexible service that is better targeted at demand, both by location and time.
-Provision of new flexible services could also improve network coverage, including within the settlements considered in this package, which could increase the level of real and perceived integration between services and modes, making it easier for people to travel where they wish to go whilst increasing sustainable access to labour markets and key centres of employment, education and training.
-When asked "what would make you use public transport more" in the Stakeholder and Public Consultation Report for the A96 Corridor Review xlviii, 20% of respondents answered with "better interlinking bus routes between communities".
-Also, the NaviGoGo trial in Dundee found that 29% of participants said the system had made them travel without a carxlix, indicating the potential of MaaS and DRT in restricting car use across the corridor and promoting more sustainable choices.
+Provision of new flexible services could also improve network coverage, including within the rural areas considered in this package, which could increase the level of real and perceived integration between services and modes, making it easier for people to travel where they wish to go and increasing sustainable access to labour markets and key centres of employment, education and training.
+When asked "what would make you use public transport more" in the Stakeholder and Public Consultation Report for the A96 Corridor Reviewxliv, 20% of respondents answered with "better interlinking bus routes between communities".
+Also, the NaviGoGo trial in Dundee found that 29% of participants said the system had made them travel without a carxlv, indicating the potential of MaaS and DRT in restricting car use across the corridor and promoting more sustainable choices.